Traidcraft-Exchange/Code-for-Campaigns/helpers/README.md

 swapImage(img, "linktoyournewimage.com", "optional new alt text")
 ```

-## Insert styles
+## Insert CSS styles

-Use this to insert new CSS styles using Javascript.
+Use this to insert new global CSS styles into a page using Javascript.

 ```javascript
 function insertStyles(styleblock) {